gearglow/ReptiliaWithATwist/The List.md

 "You three finally make it official?"

-Elysia sat up, looking around to find Millie flanked by Lisa and Laura, and all three grinning.
+Elysia sat up, looking around to find Millie flanked by Lisa and Megan, and all three grinning.

 "Mm-hmm!"
 Luna nodded.
 Hermione wore a smugly contented smile.